History of Harvard University: 17th century

 The Harvard Corporation's charter was granted in 1650 by Governor Thomas Dudley.

 The John Harvard statue in Harvard Yard.
 On his death in 1638, John Harvard left 779 pounds sterling, and his library of some 400 books, to the Colony's new school.

 In 1636, after some 17,000 Puritans had migrated to New England, Harvard was founded in anticipation of the need for training clergy for the new commonwealth, a "church in the wilderness".
 Harvard was established that year by vote of the Great and General Court, the governing legislative body of colonial-era Massachusetts Bay Colony, one of the original Thirteen Colonies.

 Nathaniel Eaton oversaw the college under various titles between 1637 and 1639.
 In 1638, it received a printing press – the first in North America – and it received a second press in 1659.

 On March 13, 1639, the college was named Harvard College in honor of the Puritan clergyman John Harvard, a University of Cambridge alumnus who willed the new school £779 pounds sterling and his library of some 400 books.

 The first commencement of Harvard College was in 1642, with only nine students.
 Benjamin Woodbridge was the first person to receive a Harvard College degree.

 In the 1640s, Harvard College established the Harvard Indian College, which educated Native American students.
 It was only attended by a handful of students, only one of whom graduated.

 In 1643, a Harvard publication defined the college's purpose: "[to] advance learning and perpetuate it to posterity, dreading to leave an illiterate ministry to the churches when our present ministers shall lie in the dust."

 In its early years, the college trained many Puritan Congregational ministers and offered a classical curriculum based on the English university model exemplified by the University of Cambridge, where many colonial Massachusetts leaders had studied prior to emigrating to the colony.
 Harvard College never formally affiliated with any particular Protestant denomination, but its curriculum conformed to the tenets of Puritanism.

 The colony charter creating the Harvard Corporation was granted in 1650 at the beginning of the English Interregnum.
-When Henry Dunster, the university's second president from 1640 to 1654, abandoned Puritanism in favor of the English Baptist faith in 1654, he provoked a controversy that highlighted two distinct approaches to dealing with dissent in the Massachusetts Bay Colony.
+When Henry Dunster, the college's second president from 1640 to 1654, abandoned Puritanism in favor of the English Baptist faith in 1654, he provoked a controversy that highlighted two distinct approaches to dealing with dissent in the Massachusetts Bay Colony.
 The colony's Puritan leaders, whose own religion was born of dissent from the mainstream Church of England, generally worked for reconciliation with members who questioned matters of Puritan theology, but responded much more harshly to outright rejection of Puritanism.